 The James Hardie company makes it easy to try ColorPlus technology colors on your home with their handy online color visualizer tool.
 Find the perfect color combination from the comfort of your own home!

-As a James Hardie certified contractor, at Safe Harbor Exteriors we specialize in Hardie siding installation, and we’re here to serve you.
+As a James Hardie Preferred contractor, at Safe Harbor Exteriors we specialize in Hardie siding installation, and we’re here to serve you.